CSALabsAutomation/azure-cosmos-db-optimization-concurrency/steps/02_optimistic-concurrency-control/documentation.md

    dotnet run
    ```

-1. Observe the output from both the terminals.
+1. Observe the output from 2 the terminals.

-   > The outputs from terminal with client id  depicts the correct update while the output in terminal 2 fails because value of the ETag property has changed.
-The **ItemRequestOptions** class specifying the original ETag value as an If-Match header caused the server to decide to reject the update operation with an "HTTP 412 Precondition failure" response code.
+  You should see that the second update call fails because value of the ETag property has changed.
+The ItemRequestOptions class specifying the original ETag value as an If-Match header caused the server to decide to reject the update operation with an "HTTP 412 Precondition failure" response code.

   **Terminal 1**
   ![ proper update](./assets/10-proper_update.jpg "output error")'